Kasama ware Kasama yaki

 - 7. Bisque

-Once the pieces have been adequately dried, the unglazed pottery is placed inside the kiln and is fired at about 800℃ for approximately 10 to 15 hours.
+Once the pieces have been adequately dried, the unglazed pottery is placed inside the kiln and is fired at about 800℃ (about 1472℉) for approximately ten to fifteen hours.

 The porcelain will not return to clay after the bisque, so it is important to load the kiln after making careful checks.